Bartzi/handwriting-determination/README.md

 false positives, true positives, or all results.
 - `--render-negatives`: render regions only renders the confidence for positive decisions, if you want to render confidence for negative decisions, use this flag.

+# Analysis of Multiple Images

+If you want to analyse whether images contain handwriting or not, you can use the script `analyse_images.py` in the `training` directory.
+You can run it like so:

+`python analyse_images.py /data/images /data/model/HandwritingNet_250000.npz`

+Where `/data/images` is the path to the dir where your images are and `/data/model/HandwritingNet_250000.npz` is the path of the model you want to evaluate.
+You can check further options with `-h`.
+Please note, this script only works with a GPU in your server and automatically determines the number of GPUs it uses.
+If you want to control the GPUs used by the script, just set the environment variable `CUDA_VISIBLE_DEVICES`.

 # Citation